nduongan/nduongan-dighum101/README.md

 To calculate a user’s engagement rate, the following key metrics are required: number of posts, number of followers, number of comments, and number of likes.
 The formula for the engagement rate is

 Engagement =(Total Comments + Total Likes)(Number of Posts   Number of Followers)  100

+Engagement rates are crucial when evaluating whether or not any given influencer is the right fit for a paid opportunity.
+From the few clients I have worked with, I have gathered that they do not see value in influencers and are very hesitant to pursue this form of marketing.
+An engagement rate tells marketers how much and how well an influencer does on their posts.
+This is because engagement “is a measure of all interactions” with one’s social media content.
+Companies want to partner with individuals that have strong followings or high engagement to make the most out of their content.